MatAtBread/nodent/README.md

 Upgrading
 ---------
-If you're moving from Nodent <2.0.0, note that the old (<v1.0.38) ES5 assignment operator "<<=" and "async-function" syntax is no longer supported.
+If you're moving from Nodent <2.0.0, note that:
+* the old (<v1.0.38) ES5 assignment operator "<<=" and "async-function" syntax is no longer supported.
+* the compiler always uses the Thenable protocol, even in -es7 mode, to ensure interoperability
+* additional ES5/6 constructs are available such as object/class method definitions can be marked async
+* ES6 constructs like arrow functions (and async arrows) and the 'super' are supported
+* arguments are correctly mapped into async function bodies